srusskih/SublimeJEDI/README.md

 It's a common issue for ST3.
 All language related settings are stored in Python Package.
-There is a `Completion Rules.tmPreferences` file where defined that completion should be canceled after some list of keywords (def, class, import & etc.).
+There is a `Completion Rules.tmPreferences` file where defined that completion should be cancelled after a keyword (def, class, import & etc.).

-Sublime Jedi plugin already has `Completion Rules.tmPreferences` file for ST2, but ST3 ignores it.
+To solve this issue Sublime Jedi plugin already has a proper `Completion Rules.tmPreferences` file for ST2, but ST3 ignores it.

-Some workarounds how to update completion rules:
+Some workarounds how to update completion rules and fix the issue:

 ##### Copy-Paste